 Thankfully, Commercial Service has put together a four-step guide to help assure that your family and home remain safe, dry, and happy!

 Step One: Complete quarterly, simple sump pump maintenance checks on your own

 You should have your sump pump checked annually by a trained Commercial Service technician, but there are also smaller, practical tasks you can perform on your own.
 Take preventative action by checking the power cord for any damage, making sure the drain hose is still connected properly, and clearing out any debris or obstruction in the sump pit and surrounding area.

 Step Two: Pay attention to your home’s climate and location

 Your home’s climate and location are both factors that should help determine the type and upkeep of your sump pump.
 Take Indiana for example; the state experiences plenty of rain, especially in the summer months.
 Therefore, when an Indiana resident is choosing a sump pump, they must guarantee that it can withstand plenty of moisture.
 It is also helpful for him or her to schedule their annual machine check appointments prior to the summer season starting.

 Step Three: Remain proactive, not reactive

-Step Four: Choose a trusted, certified partner for your annual sump pump exam
+Step Four: Choose a trusted, certified partner for your yearly sump pump exam

-As previously mentioned, a yearly sump pump check-up is advised.
-A trained Commercial Service technician can offer their expertise for more in-depth maintenance questions and issues.
-Commercial service technicians can likewise suggest advice, and tell you about any new technological innovations in the field that may benefit you and your home.
+As previously mentioned, sump pump annual maintenance is advised.
+Check-ups on all your equipment are the best way to ensure everything is running properly and efficiently.
+At Commercial Service, a trained technician can offer their expertise for more in-depth sump pump maintenance questions and issues.
+Our technicians can likewise suggest advice and tell you about any new technological innovations in the field that may benefit you and your home.